 They’ve sent me out a handful of straps to review, so we can take a closer in-depth look.

 I wanted a couple more straps to have a wider array of their collection to compare, so I purchased two of the straps myself, but the rest were supplied by Barton.

 One thing I wanted to point out off the bat is a commonality between all of their straps.

 All of the two-piece straps have quick-release spring bars.

 Quick-release spring bars have the spring bars permanently embedded in the strap, that can be inserted or removed without using a tool.

 They have a notch cut out inside of the strap to allow a lever to pass through, which you can remove and install with just a finger.

-This allows you to change a strap in all of about… 17.35 seconds.
-11.23 seconds once you get good.
+This allows you to change a strap in all about… 2.5 seconds.

 Elite Silicone Strap

 Due to their waterproof nature and sweat-wicking properties, rubber and silicone straps are a great choice for warm weather.
 You don’t need to worry about getting them damaged while swimming, and in theory, they should help keep you cool.